2ruman/android/examples/ExampleBase/README.md

 # Example Base

 To demonstrate an application, there should be certain interaction with the demonstrator.
-The interface in between could be quite simple or have widgets commonly used.
-This project provides a collection of flavored applications composed of straightforward interface, and also shows codes for easy reference so that developers can save their time starting off from scratch.
+The interface in between could be quite simple or mostly have widgets commonly used.
+This project provides developers with a collection of flavored applications which are composed of straightforward views, and also shows codes and resources for easy reference so that developers can save their time starting off a new project from scratch.

 ## Flavors
  - __Btn2__ : Compose views with 2 buttons